-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 It's this court which has produced rulings which have been controversial in the UK, including blocking the extradition of Abu Qatada and establishing the right of serving prisoners to vote in elections - and leaving the EU won't change anything here.

-Adrian Wallis runs a small electronics company and wants to know about export tariffs after Brexit, and what they'd mean for his business.
+Adrian runs a small electronics company and wants to know about export tariffs after Brexit

 As long as Britain has been in the EU we haven't really talked much about tariffs.
 That's because all trade within the European Economic Area is tariff-free.
 On top of that the EU has trade agreements with 52 other countries as well.